Kevinelson77/Kevinelson77/README.md

 Python, Machine Learning, Artificial Intelligence, OpenCV

 More about me:
-- I’m currently increasing my understanding of Swift, and PCB design
+- I’m currently increasing my understanding of Python & Machine Learning
-- I’m looking to collaborate on iOS applications that can creatively pair with embedded systems
+- I’m looking to collaborate on iOS and machine learning applications that can creatively pair with embedded systems

 📫 How to reach me -> KevinCarlNelson@gmail.com